Roberts Cycles: Roberts Cycles, 21 Trewsbury Road, Sydenham

 Charlie left Holdsworth in 1963 or 1964 to set up his own business.
 Initially all the work took place in the cellar of the Roberts family home in 21 Trewsbury Road, Sydenham and this address featured on the head crest of early Roberts frames.
-The CR monogram in the crest, which remains the firm’s trademark, was inspired (& designed by his youngest son Geoff Roberts) by the logo once used by local football club Crystal Palace.
+The CR monogram in the crest, which remains the firm’s trademark, was inspired (and was designed by his youngest son Geoff Roberts) by the logo once used by local football club Crystal Palace.

 Charlie was friends with John Pratt, then owner of Geoffrey Butler Cycles of South End, Croydon, and this led to him using a shed at the back of the Geoffrey Butler shop; his son Geoff worked with him there.
 Roberts-built custom frames were then sold through GB Cycles, and GB branding also appeared on Roberts-built frames.
 Roberts also built trade frames for W.F.
 Holdsworth (then owned by yet another ex-Holdsworthy staffer, Roy Thame) and Condor Cycles (Gray’s Inn Road, London).
 Although working in GB's shed, Roberts frames still carried the original crest encircled by the same Trewsbury Road home address.